 CAMC is equipped to perform a wide range of surgeries, from spays and neuters to orthopedic surgeries to emergency exploratory procedures.

-Dr. Suzy or Dr. Meusel will perform a comprehensive examination and pre-surgical assessment on the day of your pet’s surgery, including pre-anesthetic blood testing (if indicated) to evaluate vital organ functioning and overall health.
+Dr. Suzy will perform a comprehensive examination and pre-surgical assessment on the day of your pet’s surgery, including pre-anesthetic blood testing (if indicated) to evaluate vital organ functioning and overall health.

 All surgical patients receive intravenous fluids to hydrate, maintain blood pressure, and support kidney health.
 We use industry-leading equipment to measure vital signs continuously during anesthesia.
 A highly trained and experienced veterinary technician monitors each patient throughout his or her surgery and recovery from anesthesia.